CLS-project/PKDGRAV3/docs/analysis.rst

 Linear P(k)
-    This is the same as the P(k) column, except it includes the linear part (if present), for example if you are using the linear neutrino
+    This is the same as the P(k) column, except it includes the linear part (if present), for example if you are using the linear neutrino treatment.